A long-acting injectable option for schizophrenia

 If schizophrenia is hard to manage because of missed doses, a long-acting injectable should be discussed.

-In our analysis of de-identified U.S. psychiatric records, this step was missing 98% of the time it should have happened.
+Across de-identified U.S. psychiatric records, we found this step was missed about 98% of the time it should have happened.

 - If taking pills every day is hard, is a long-acting injectable an option for me?